FLYING, FIGHTING & REFLECTION

 With contributions from the man himself, this book also looks at his life after the RAF and his career as a successful author.
 For military buffs and novices alike, it is a must-read account of a true war hero.

-I also have only 10 copies with an original Tom Neil signature illustrated below:
+I also have only 10 copies with an original Tom Neil signature illustrated above:

 Book and signature